Deploying TensorFlow Lite on Android Devices

 How TensorFlow Lite Works

-TensorFlow Lite operates by converting full-sized TensorFlow models into a more compact format optimized for mobile and embedded environments.
+TensorFlow Lite converts full-sized TensorFlow models into a more compact format optimized for mobile and embedded environments.
 This conversion reduces the model size and simplifies the computational requirements, which is crucial for devices with limited resources like battery and processing power.

 The core of TensorFlow Lite is its interpreter, a lightweight engine that runs the optimized models on various devices.
 Unlike its parent framework, TensorFlow Lite supports a limited set of operations tailored for efficiency and reduced complexity, which makes it ideal for the constrained environments of mobile and embedded systems.